Architecture-based motivation (ABM)

 One reason for this is that typically individuals that have opportunities to learn do not know enough to be able to even begin to asses the long term utility of what they are doing.
 So they have to rely on what evolution has learnt (or a designer in the case of robots) and, at a later stage, on what the culture has learnt.
 What evolution or a culture has learnt may, of course, not be appropriate in new circumstances!

 This discussion note does not prove that evolution produced organisms that make use of architecture-based motivation in which at least some motives are produced and acted on without any reward mechanism being required.
 But it illustrates the possibility, thereby challenging the assumption that ALL motivation must arise out of expected rewards.
+The ABM theory is capable of explaining far more than the RBM theory of evolution of motivation.

 Similar arguments about how suitably designed reflex mechanisms may react to perceived processes and states of affairs by modifying internal information stores could show that at least some forms of learning use mechanisms that are not concerned with rewards, with positive or negative reinforcement, or with utility maximisation (or maximisation of expected utility).
 My conjecture is that the most important forms of learning in advanced intelligent systems (e.g. some aspects of language learning in human children) are architecture-based, not reward based.
 But that requires further investigation.